stoneliuCS/fluid-oas/README.md

 - Focus on core business logic, design systems in an _API-first manner_.
 - Leverage TypeScript's advanced type-system to get autocomplete and compile-time checks for building your OpenAPI specification.

+## Features

+- _Extensible_, the core architecture revolves around chaining methods on OAS specifications to better easily write, maintain, and modularize specifications.
+Under the hood, SALT leverges the TypeScript compiler to code-gen _Mixins_ to extend onto base class specifications.
+If there is a field missing or something that you want to utilize, it can be done with the _FunctionBuilder_ API.

+- _Great Development Experience_, write the least amount of code to express any OAS your team would like, all with help from the TypeScript Compiler.

 ## Schemas

 ### Primitive Data types